GEOS-DEV/GEOS/src/docs/sphinx/tutorials/elasticity/Tutorial.rst

 ------------------------------------
 Table function
 ------------------------------------
-A table function is used to define the time-dependent loading at the beam tip. ``coordinates`` and ``values`` form a time-magnitude pair for the loading magnitude.
+A table function is used to define the time-dependent loading at the beam tip.
+The ``coordinates`` and ``values`` form a time-magnitude pair for the loading time history.
 In this case, the loading magnitude increases linearly as the time evolves.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/solidMechanics/integratedTests/SSLE-QS-beamBending.xml
   :language: xml